 Side effects of Levothyroxine

-Levothyroxine, like many medications, can have negative effects, however this is uncommon.
-Side effects should not occur if you are taking the correct dose of levothyroxine.
+Levothyroxine, like many medications, can have negative effects.
+However, this is uncommon.
+Side effects should not occur if you take the correct dose of levothyroxine.

 The most common adverse effects are similar to the symptoms of an overactive thyroid.